sudhanvarao28/RustPass/README.md

 Download the latest release archive from the [Releases page](https://github.com/YOUR_USERNAME/rustpass/releases).
 Archives are available for Linux (`tar.xz`), macOS (`tar.gz`), and Windows (`zip`).

+Its recommended to create a new dedicated directory and uncompress the binary to the newly created folder.

 After downloading:

 bash